 All MATC students must attend two on-campus sessions—a two-day orientation and a weeklong summer residency.
 These sessions provide essential supplementary training and opportunities to build relationships among students and faculty.

-The sessions are held in Carroll Hall, the home of the UNC School of Journalism and Mass Communication, on the UNC-Chapel Hill campus.
+The sessions are held in Carroll Hall, the home of the UNC School of Media and Journalism, on the UNC-Chapel Hill campus.
 Completion of the residencies is a pre-requisite for subsequent MATC course registration.

 Transportation, lodging and meal expenses to attend the on-campus sessions are the responsibility of the student and are in addition to tuition and fees.